Degree Offered

 - Writing and Communication Skills Requirements: Students in the BIS fulfill the Writing and Communication Skills requirement by completing ENGL 101 and ENGL 102 (or ENGL 103), and two additional SpeakWrite Certified CoursesTM.

-- Calculation of the GPA in the Major: A minimum GPA of 2.0 across all classes applied to the major is required.
-If a class is repeated and is not eligible for D/F repeat, the second attempt will be included in the calculation of the GPA.
+- Calculation of Major GPA: A minimum GPA of a 2.0 is required in all courses applied to major requirements.
+If a course is repeated, all attempts will be included in the calculation of the GPA, unless the course is eligible for a D/F repeat.

 - Academic Policies: The BIS degree offers special academic policies, as approved by the University.
 Please see the Admissions and Performance Standards tabs.